×

 We asked people about the cost of living in Glasgow, they wrote:

 "The cost of living in Glasgow is generally considered to be quite reasonable.
 The rental price for a nice 1 bedroom apartment in Glasgow, Scotland is typically around $1,000 USD per month, while a nice 2 bedroom apartment is usually around $1,400 USD per month.
-Eating dinner at a moderately priced restaurant in Glasgow, Scotland typically costs around $20 USD per person," said an expat in Glasgow.
+Eating dinner at a moderately priced restaurant in Glasgow, Scotland typically costs around $20 USD per person," wrote one expat living in Glasgow.

 What are the visa & residency requirements in Glasgow?